okrause/GKE-Trident-CVS/Readme.md

 * [Learn how to do snapshots and create instant clones.](https://netapp.io/2019/06/28/on-demand-snapshots-with-csi-trident/)
 * For Trident 20.01 or later, see notes on [CSI Alpha vs CSI Beta snapshots](https://netapp.io/2020/01/30/alpha-to-beta-snapshots/)

+## Support
+This is intended as a recipe to simplify Trident installation on GCP.
+If you run into problems, you might want to check the [Documentation](https://netapp-trident.readthedocs.io/en/latest/).
+It is the authorative source for installation instructions.
+It also got an section on how to get official support from NetApp.

+## Changelog
+* 2020-08-03: Tested procedure successfully with GKE 1.16.11 and Trident 20.07 (old tridentctl installation method)